farshadbaharvand/EVM_Bootcamp/Notes/Lesson15.md

 }
 ```

-## Achieving Full Type Safety with TypeScript
+## Achieving Full Type Safety with TypeScript in wagmi

 One of wagmi's most compelling features is its deep integration with TypeScript.
-To unlock its full potential, the config type should be "registered" globally.
-This simple step provides strong type inference across the entire application, ensuring, for example, that any hook parameter expecting a chainId will only accept the IDs of the chains defined in createConfig.
-This prevents a whole class of common runtime errors.
+To unlock its full potential, the `config` type should be **registered globally**.

+This simple step enables strong type inference across the entire application.
+For example, any hook parameter expecting a `chainId` will only accept the IDs of the chains defined in `createConfig`.

+This ensures:

+- Autocompletion and type hints for all wagmi hooks
+- Safer interactions with chains, contracts, and wallets
+- Prevention of common runtime errors related to misconfigured chain IDs or transport mismatches

 ```javascript

 // Add this to your config file (e.g., config.ts)